KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 The proper question is not:

-"Did the artifact use the exact same terms?"
+"Did the artifact repeat the exact same terms?"

 The proper questions are: